Hi, we’re Alex and Chloe.

 It is so easy to get caught up in our thoughts and emotions, but when we meet our minds with strength and wisdom, we can start to notice what’s going on, figure out what we really need, and make things a little easier on ourselves.

-At the heart of our work is the body-mind connection.
+At the heart of our work is the body-mind connection and learning to relate to ourselves and others with compassion. .
 How we think shapes how we move, and how we move affects how we think and feel.
-Together, we (Alex and Chloe) offer a unique therapeutic approach that blends movement and mindset, bringing body and mind together.

 Helps manage the inevitable pain of life: Life involves loss, failure, disappointment, and uncertainty.
 Compassion helps reflect honestly, tolerate discomfort and take wise action rather than avoidance or self-criticism.